 - Shermin Voshmgir (BlockchainHub)

 - Joachim Lohkamp (Jolocom, Ouishare, GETD)

 - Elad Verbin

 - Johannes Eichenhofer (University Bielefeld)

 - Sonja Kuchling (DWF Law)

+International members who want to actively contribute are welcome to join our slack.
 We are open for new members, contributions and any other form of input that the law and blockchain community, respectively, are willing to share.
-The group is being led by Nina Siedler.
-Send an email to email@example.com if you are interested in what we do.
+The group is being led by Nina Luisa Siedler, contact her at firstname.lastname@example.org if you are interested in what we do.